Totone/react-component-maker/README.md

 4. Tip: You can create a shortcut in `package.json` scripts, e.g `newComp: ./_dev/newReactComponent.sh` (assuming that the script is in a `_dev` folder) to use it easily
 5. Create a component with the command: `npm run newComp CompName`

-## WHAT IS THAT
+## Why this script ?

-This is just a script which creates everything needed when you want to create a new component in a React.js project.
+This script creates everything needed when you want to create a new component in a React.js project.

 ### React structure patterns